email

-When you receive an offer, the first thing you will probably want to do is find out how much money they are offering.
+When you receive a real estate offer, the first thing you will probably want to do is find out how much money they are offering.
 Although price is of course important you really need to examine the offer in its entirety.
 This means looking at the price, terms and contingencies.

 Ask yourself the following questions: